gregsh/parallel-zip/README.md

 1. Collect all zip entries and their bytes for each input file in parallel.
    For each input file:
    - Get a `ByteArrayOutputStream` and a `ZipOutputStream` on top of it
-   - Write an entry to a zip stream.
-Do not close it to avoid writing an unneeded central directory
+   - Write an entry to the zip stream skipping the central directory using `SingleEntryZipOutputStream`.
    - Get the bytes from the byte stream

 ```java